thedataplace/policies/employee_handbook.md

 The Company believes that the working environment should at all times be supportive of the dignity and respect of individuals.
 If a complaint of harassment is brought to the attention of management, it will be investigated promptly and appropriate action will be taken.

 ### What and How of Harassment
 Sexual harassment is defined as “unwanted conduct of a sexual nature, or other conduct based on sex, affecting the dignity of women and men at work”.
-This can include unwelcome physical, verbal or non-verbal conduct.
+Note that we recognise the non-binary nature of gender as a spectrum, hence the protections and specifics of this section extend to anyone who identifies as neither male nore female.
+Sexual harassment can include unwelcome physical, verbal or non-verbal conduct.
-Harassment can be defined as conduct, which is unwanted and offensive and affects the dignity of an individual or group of individuals.
+Harassment can be defined as conduct which is unwanted and offensive and affects the dignity of an individual or group of individuals.
 People can be subject to harassment on a wide variety of grounds including:
 - race, ethnic origin, nationality or skin colour
 - sex or sexual orientation
 - religious or political convictions